alfon08/ELEC-35X-COURSEWORK/elec35x-c1-2021-main/courseworkReadme.txt

 Azure information: In Azure we created 7 capabilities.
 3 tlemetry: Light Level, Temperature and Pressure 4 commands: Command, LightAlarmSP, TemperatureAlarmSP and PressureAlarmSP

+Bugs and errors occured during testing:
+(Alfonso): After around 7-8 minutes of working fine, I noticed in azure and with the temperature warnings that the temperature was rising fast until it got to 200.
+I tried to print the values in the sd card using the A button in the support board and there wasnt any values coming from it.
+After that azure stops getting values from the board and the device fails.